cseanburns/electronic_resource_mgmt/src/08-workflow.md

 > An ERM **knowledge base (KB)** contains a repository of structured information about library holdings.
 > Multiple KBs exist and are used to facilitate the management and access of electronic resources.
-> They typically includes metadata about electronic journals, databases, e-books, and other digital assets that librarians manage.
+> They typically include metadata about electronic journals, databases, e-books, and other digital assets that librarians manage.
 > The most basic KB should contain metadata about inventory information or holdings data such as:
 > publication title, identifiers like ISSNs for serials, ISBNs for monographs, etc.
 > But KBs are also used to manage catalog data, link resolver data, interlibrary loans, subscription information, and more.